lennart-k/rustical/README.md

   RustiCal is **not production-ready!**
   While I've started migrating to RustiCal and becoming more confident, please know that bugs and rough edges will still occur.
-  Concretely, if you are using Apple Calendar you will want to stay away from assigning groups to users.
   If you still want to play around with it in its current state, absolutely feel free to do so and to open up an issue if something is not working. :)

 ## Features